 The Roxborogh Report is a music and travel blog by New Zealand media professional Tim Roxborogh.
-Obsessed with popular music since childhood and with a lifelong desire to explore as many corners of the globe as possible, Tim has turned these passions into a blog.
+Obsessed with popular music (in particular the Bee Gees) since childhood, and with a lifelong desire to explore as many corners of the globe as possible, Tim has turned these passions into a blog.

 Whether writing about music or travel, Tim loves overturning people’s preconceived ideas and is often focused on the underrated and the overlooked, even if that’s within the mainstream.
-With monthly web traffic in the tens of thousands and more than one million total hits, the Roxborogh Report is one of the most read New Zealand-based music or travel blogs (or in this case, both).
+The Roxborogh Report has averaged 200,000 hits annually since 2013 with almost 1.4 million total hits.
+Thanks for stopping by!
 For enquiries please email email@example.com.

 Tim described his philosophy on travel to Let’s Travel magazine in 2016: